SoBu Spaces 2020: Library + Senior Center + City Hall

 Potash Brook Restoration

 The U.S. Army Corps of Engineers is partnering with the City to restore tributary three of Potash Brook with innovative stormwater treatment.
 This project treats water collected from existing paved surfaces during rain events north and east of Midas Drive but does not address stormwater for future development projects in the core of City Center.
-It will also widen the stream crossing.
+In the summer of 2017 phase I of this project installed a wide stream crossing culvert under Market Street to facilitate the movement of wildlife along the tributary.
 There are several ongoing stormwater projects in this area.

 New Town Center Designation